storybuilder-org/StoryBuilder-Manual/docs/Creating_a_Story_pt_1.md

 ![](Create-New-Story-Dialog.png)

-Select ‘Empty Folders’ for the Template.
+Select ‘Folders’ for the Template.
 If it’s not already there, change the Project path to the folder you’d like to save your outline in (usually the Preferences location) using the Browse button.
 And finally, assign a Project Name.
 This will be the file name of the story outline file.
 In our case, use ‘Danger Calls’.
 Click on Create project, and you’ll have created your first story outline: <br/>

 ![](Danger-Calls-New-Story-Outline.png)